gritzko/librdx/ABC.md

   - orthogonality and
   - minimalism.

-Instead of encapsulation and versioning, well-specified formats and behavior.
-Once the code is complete, it is complete, over.
-Instead of layering, composability.
-Don't pile, line'em up!
-Instead of "more features", 80/20.
-How many `ls` flags do you remember by heart?
-Those are the real ones!

 ABC is greatly influenced by go, kernel C and JPL C.
 ABC sees C++ and Rust as ways to evolve C that earned us a lot of experience, hard.